-We will determine ambitious and achievable SMART targets (Specific Measurable Achievable Realistic Timely) for sustainability at the outset, and focus on key targets that relate to all impacts of the project:
+We determined ambitious and achievable SMART targets (Specific Measurable Achievable Realistic Timely) for sustainability at the outset, and focused on key targets that related to all impacts of the project:

 - Headline target: Carbon net positive (scopes 1 and 2).